DFKI-NI/treexpert/README.md

 To stop the treexpert again, press Ctrl+C or run `docker-compose down` if you've used the `-d` option.

+If you just want to build your own treexpert image without directly running it, you can use `docker build -t treexpert:latest .` to build according to the provided Dockerfile.

 ### Using a pre-built Docker image